Updated: July 13th, 2025

 I doubt anyone has the impression that fried foods are good for them – but how bad are they?
 The answer might be worse than anyone thought!
-A study published last summer in the American Journal of Clinical Nutrition brought to light a startling association between fried potato consumption and increased risk of death.
+Research over the past several years has increasingly demonstrated that fried foods are linked to a wide range of health issues, including increased risk of mortality.
+A 2018 study published in the American Journal of Clinical Nutrition brought to light a startling association between fried potato consumption and increased risk of death.
 That’s right — those french fries you love might be decreasing your life span!

 The study, which looked at potato consumption of 4,400 people between 45 and 79 over eight years, concluded that simply eating potatoes did not increase mortality risk, but eating them fried twice a week or more doubled the risk.

-This finding may have surprised some, but I wasn’t shocked.
+These findings may surprise you, but they didn’t shock me.
 I’ve advised women for years to opt for roasting, steaming, grilling or broiling rather than frying their foods in unhealthy fats.

 I grew up in Australia, where we routinely ate fresh and healthy foods.
 When we came to the United States, it was such a shock to find that processed foods prevailed, and frying was an accepted – and expected – method of preparing food.

-I never did get used to it, and thankfully there are plenty of other options – but if you don’t know any better, you might simply follow the cultural norms.
+I never did get used to it, and thankfully there are plenty of other options – but if you don’t know any better, it’s easy to simply follow the cultural norms.
 And many Americans still have an insatiable love for anything fried.

 Luckily, things are shifting.
-Research is demonstrating how fried foods are harmful to your health, and people are starting to listen.
-Let’s take a look at how fried foods can impact health, and then I’ll give you some healthy food preparation tips.
+More and more research is demonstrating how fried foods are harmful to your health, and people are starting to listen.
+Let’s take a look at how fried foods can impact health, and then I’ll give you some tips on healthy food preparation, and a delicious seafood recipe that skips the fryer!

-The Adverse Impact Fried Foods Have on Health
+The Adverse Impact of Fried Foods on Health

 Fried foods cook quickly, and they’re often easier to eat on the go, which may explain why they’re so prevalent in our fast-paced society.
 But what is that convenience doing to your health?